Reforms meet fairness concerns in school and college admissions: Model

 \subsubsection{Serial Dictatorship}

-When schools have the same priority order, we call the Gale-Shapley mechanism the serial dictatorship mechanism.\footnote{This is a slight abuse of our definition since the domain of a mechanism is the set of all problems --- including problems where schools have different priorities.} Let $ SD(P,\succ,q)$ denote the matching assigned by the serial dictatorship mechanism to the problem $ (P,\succ,q)$.
+When schools have the same priority order, we call the Gale-Shapley mechanism the serial dictatorship mechanism.\footnote{This is a slight abuse of our definition since the domain of a mechanism is the set of all problems --- including problems where schools have different priorities.} Let $ SD$ denote this mechanism.
+The outcome of this mechanism can be computed via the following simplified process.
+Students move in sequence following the common priority order.
+The first student picks her most preferred acceptable school.
+The next student picks her most preferred acceptable school among the remaining ones, and so on.
+Given $ k\in \{1,...,\lvert S\lvert\}$, the constrained version $ SD^{k}$ of the Serial Dictatorship mechanism $ SD$ is the mechanism that assigns to each problem $ (P,\succ,q)$ the matching $ SD(P^{k},\succ,q)$.
+That is, $ SD^{k}(P,\succ,q)=SD(P^{k},\succ,q)$.